 Cons Of The Company Car:

-- If your circumstances change during the contract you cannot easily change car to reflect your needs
+If your circumstances change during the contract you cannot easily change the car to reflect your needs

-- You will not build a no-claims bonus for insurance purposes
+You may not build a no-claims bonus for insurance purposes

 How Is The Cash Option Calculated?